Works by Tamara de Lempicka at Sotheby's

 De Lempicka painted all manner of subjects, and her unique style, highly stylized with strong influences of both cubism and neoclassicism, immediately garnered her the attention of the social elite of Paris.
 She was soon showing internationally, and obtaining commissions for portraits from the rich and famous of Paris’ post-war golden age.
 Within this time, she and Lempicki divorced, and she was soon after commissioned by Baron Raoul Kuffner to paint a portrait of his mistress.
 During the portraits production, de Lempicka fell in love with the Baron, and, as a result of spite and jealousy, the portrait she created of the Barons lover was more than a little unflattering.
 The Baron and de Lempicka grew close, and were wed in 1934.

 The outbreak of World War II saw the Baron and de Lempicka relocate to Hollywood, California.
 Initially, she was the toast of Tinseltown, and continued to undertake prestigious portrait commissions of the rich and famous; however, coinciding with the rise of Abstract Expressionism, her work began to fall out of favor.
-After the sudden death of the Baron on an ocean liner in 1961, she was married a third time, this time to a geologist.
-She moved yet again, this time to Texas, before finally settling in Cuernavaca, Mexico, where she resided until her death in 1980.
+After the sudden death of the Baron on an ocean liner in 1961, she moved yet again but this time to Texas, before finally settling in Cuernavaca, Mexico, where she resided until her death in 1980.